 - Poly tarp – this is perhaps the most commonly purchased tarp.
 Polyethylene (poly) tarp is made from heavy-duty plastic and has so many applications.
 It is great for camping, home construction and remodeling (e.g. temporary roof cover), or as a temporary cover or shelter.
 Its greatest feature is it’s lightweight and absorbs nearly 0% water, making it perfect for many outdoor applications.

-- Canvas tarp – made from highly durable plane woven fabric (cotton or hemp), canvas tarps tend to be more expensive than poly tarps but last longer and are more capable of handling more abrasions and is perfect for tougher applications, such as long-term construction projects, and as roof or barn cover.
+- Canvas tarp – made from highly durable plain-woven fabric (cotton or hemp), canvas tarps tend to be more expensive than poly tarps but last longer and are more capable of handling more abrasions and is perfect for tougher applications, such as long-term construction or painting projects, and as roof or barn cover.
 Canvas is flame-resistant as well.

 - PVC tarp – this type of tarp is highly durable and flexible, and makes an ideal choice for industrial purposes such as welding curtains and floor coverings.